 • Violation of the physical development of the fetus;

-• Developmental disorders of the brain and nervous system;
+• Disorders of brain and nervous system development;

-The most dangerous period for drinking alcohol is 7-12 weeks of pregnancy, it is then that the development of the brain begins in the fetus.
-Nerve cells destroyed by alcohol are simply not restored, as a result, the child may experience problems with memory, speech, hearing and other intellectual processes in the future.
+The most dangerous period for drinking alcohol is 7-12 weeks of pregnancy, this is when the fetus begins to develop the brain.
+Nerve cells destroyed by alcohol are simply not restored, and as a result, the child may experience problems with memory, speech, hearing and other intellectual processes in the future.
 Other systems and internal organs may also be affected.

 Alcohol is tricky.
-Its influence on the child's body can manifest itself after birth - it can cause chronic diseases, inhibition of natural physical processes:
+Its effect on the child’s body can manifest itself after birth - cause chronic diseases and inhibition of natural physical processes:

 • Provoke defects in the development of internal organs;

-• Weak physical development, defects in the musculoskeletal system;
+• Poor physical development, defects of the musculoskeletal system;

-• Learning problems (weak memory, poor speech, and so on).
-Such children can significantly lag behind their peers;
+• Learning problems (weak memory, poor speech, etc.).
+Such children may lag significantly behind their peers;

-• Disorders in the work of the cardiovascular, nervous, respiratory systems;
+• Disturbances in the functioning of the cardiovascular, nervous, and respiratory systems;

 • Weak immune system;